 Why Sail In The Dalmatian Coast?

 One reason is the stunning water.
 The Adriatic is a beautiful stretch of sea and the water at the Dalmatian coast is warm, crystal clear and clean – wonderful for sailing on and also for swimming in.
 The dramatic coastline also provides a picturesque backdrop – rather than a featureless open sea, you get views of the water framed by dramatic headlands and craggy island silhouettes.
-In fact, the Dalmatian Coast is one of the beautiful open spaces I was longing for during the Covid lockdown!

-Another reason to visit the Dalmatian coast is the gorgeous islands and charming coastal towns dotted around the region.
+Another reason to visit the Dalmatian Coast is the gorgeous islands and charming coastal towns dotted around the region.
 There’s such variety in the area, from serene national parks to glamourous celebrity hot spots.
 Some of my favourites are the quieter spots: small red-roofed towns and quiet fishing communities where you can appreciate the still beauty of Croatia.

 A third reason is the wonderful food.
 For me, the seafood in Croatia was the star.
 Nothing beats pulling into a quiet harbour and having a fish supper fresh from the sea!